Pugaform/pugabuild/Technical Guides/AWS Infrastructure/readme.md

 # Infrastructure Overview

-This Terraform configuration sets up the essential AWS infrastructure for **Pugaform**, providing a robust and scalable environment tailored for deploying Kubernetes workloads.
+This Terraform configuration sets up the essential AWS infrastructure for **Pugabuild**, providing a robust and scalable environment tailored for deploying Kubernetes workloads.
 Below is a summary of the key AWS resources being provisioned and their purposes.

 ## Key AWS Resources